Code of Business Conduct and Ethics

 - Gifts of cash or securities may never be accepted.

 - In some business situations outside of the United States it is customary and lawful for business executives to present gifts to representatives of their business partners.
 In these situations, returning the gifts or paying for them may be insulting to the giver.
-If you find yourself in such a situation, you must report the gift to the Company's General Counsel.
+If you find yourself in such a situation, you must report the gift to the Company’s Chief Compliance Officer, or in the absence of a Chief Compliance Officer the General Counsel.
 In some cases, you may be required to turn the gift over to the Company.

 You may not directly or indirectly exploit for personal gain any opportunities that are discovered through the use of corporate property, information or position unless the opportunity is disclosed fully in writing to the Board of Directors or its designated committee and the Board of Directors or its designated committee declines to pursue the opportunity.